Why the Cow? Accidental Classroom Branding Made Intentional

 Initially the spherical cow was just a cute thing for my classroom.
 I made a rubber stamp of a headless, Holstein-marked circle and used it to indicate completion of homework assignments.
 I later redrew the cow to add some personality, and a head, and made a corresponding new and improved rubber stamp.

 In order to understand the complexities of the world, we use simplifications and approximations to develop a first-order understanding of a given phenomena.
 A physicist trying to understand a cow's energy consumption, heat radiation, or milk production would not initially worry about the bumpiness of a real cow – a spherical stand-in would be sufficient to get an initial sense of the situation.
 I made an animation with Flash to try to convey this, but it was insufficiently integrated into my course for my students to really get what I meant.
-(Not all computers or browsers are Flash-friendly, so the space below may be blank.)
+The demise of Flash has caused the animation to be lost to the sands of time, but you're not missing much.

 Harte quotes Aristotle who states the idea behind the spherical cow much more eloquently: